Are you driven to drive again?

 Driving plays a big role in how we see ourselves and our emotional recovery.
 But changes due a stroke can challenge our continued ability to drive safely, and driving is a complex and multifaceted task that can be cognitively demanding at times.

-Your physician sometimes reports that you had a stroke to the DMV.
+Your physician usually reports that you had a stroke to the DMV.

-- If so, your license will be places on suspension.
+- If so, your license will be placed on suspension.

 - If not, you -- or a family member -- can report your stroke.

 In either case. you must then submit a medical clearance form from your doctor to the DMV.
 Assuming the doctor says you can, you will have to be retested through the DMV.

 - Driving After Stroke: What It Takes to Get Back Behind the Wheel

 State law may require that a driving rehabilitation specialist give a prescription for vehicle modifications.
 Here are the common car modifications (as explained in this article):

 - Weakness of the right leg: If the stroke survivor can’t transition from the brake to the accelerator, a mechanic can install a left-foot accelerator that allows the person to drive using his or her left foot.
 It’s a fairly simple adaptation that costs about $500.